joBr99/nspanel-lovelace-ui/README.md

 # Note Current State
-This is at a really early stage, I stated on the implementation of the serial protocol.
+This is at a really early stage, I started on the implementation of the serial protocol.

 # NsPanel Custom Widget UI